MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

-rp-hal provides access to the basic CPU-functionality, but that CPU is mounted on a board in itself, which has peripherals, in this case it's the [Liatris](https://splitkb.com/products/liatris), the mapping of the outputs of the board to code can be done in the [rp-hal-boards](https://github.com/rp-rs/rp-hal-boards) crate and is called a Board support package (BSP), so that they can be shared.
+rp-hal provides access to the basic CPU-functionality, but that CPU is mounted on a board in itself, which has peripherals, in this case it's the [Liatris](https://splitkb.com/products/liatris), the mapping of the outputs of the board to code is called a Board support package (BSP), and can be put in the [rp-hal-boards](https://github.com/rp-rs/rp-hal-boards) repo so that they can be shared.
 I haven't made a PR for [my fork yet](https://github.com/marcusgrass/rp-hal-boards), I'm planning to do it when I've worked out all remaining bugs in my code, but it's very much based on the [rp-pico BSP](https://github.com/rp-rs/rp-hal-boards/tree/main/boards/rp-pico).

 ## Starting development

-Now I wanted to get any firmware running just to see that it's working well.
+Now I wanted to get any firmware running just to see that it's working.

 ### USB serial